 - Participate in over 20 activities related to healthcare professions

 - Learn directly from current healthcare providers and have the opportunity to ask them about why they love their career

 - Meet camp counselors who are current health professions students

 - Live like a college student on an overnight campus

 - Make new friends from the area with similar interests

 Yes!
-The Rural Health Careers Camp is scheduled to be held from Monday, June 26 – Wednesday, June 28, 2023 at the Bishop Lane Retreat Center, 7708 E McGregor Rd, Rockford, IL 61102.
+The Rural Health Careers Camp is scheduled to be held from Monday, June 24 – Wednesday, June 26, 2024 at a location in northwest Illinois.
+The location will be finalized in early 2024.
 All activities will be held in person.

 When will I find out if I am accepted?
 Will you tell me if I am not accepted?

-Notification of acceptance will be sent by email and an acceptance packet will arrive later by mail.
+Notification of acceptance will be sent by email to both the camper and their parents/guardians.

 Preference for the camp goes to underclassmen (rising freshmen and sophomores) from rural communities who have not yet attended the camp.
 Students of all grade levels are welcome to apply.
 Based upon the number of applicants, there may be a waiting list.
 Students will be notified if they have been placed on the list.